 Perineum is divided into two triangular regions by an imaginary line between the ischial tuberosities.

-- Anteriorly, the urogenital triangle contains the roots of the external genitalia and, in women, the openings of the urethra and the vagina.
+- Anteriorly, the urogenital triangle of the perineum contains the roots of the external genitalia and, in women, the openings of the urethra and the vagina.
 In men, the distal part of the urethra is enclosed by erectile tissues and opens at the end of the penis.

-- Posteriorly, the anal triangle contains the anal aperture.
+- Posteriorly, the anal triangle of the perineum contains the anal aperture.

 The perineum is an area summarized by the pelvic outlet.
-Its borders and contents are as follows:
+The borders and contents of the perineum are as follows: